jonguymon/weirdandspooky-70084/content/pages/index.md

     subtitle: >-
       Haunted By The Past
     content: >-
-      A podcast for people who like to hear about strange and
+      A podcast for people who like to hear about strange and haunted tails.
+We mix in a bit of history
     actions:
       - label: Subscribe to Podcast
         url: /thank-you